Cadbury Heath F.C.: History

 Cadbury Heath became founder members of the Gloucestershire County League in 1968.
 The club won the league in 1970–71 and went on to win the title in each of the next three seasons.
 They also won the Gloucestershire FA Amateur Cup in 1972–73 and 1973–74.
 After finishing as runners-up in the league and retaining the Amateur Cup in 1974–75, they transferred to the Midland Combination.
 However, they finished bottom of the Combination in 1976–77 and dropped back into the Avon Premier Combination.

 In 1980 Cadbury Heath rejoined the Gloucestershire County League.
 After finishing in the bottom half of the table every season during the 1980s, the club were league runners-up in 1990–91 and again the following season.
 They went on to win the league in 1993–94.
 The club were runners-up again in 1995–96 and then won back-to-back league titles in 1997–98 and 1998–99.
 After finishing as runners-up in 1999–2000, they were promoted to Division One of the Western League.
 In 2011–12 the club were Division One champions, earning promotion to the Premier Division.
 The 2016–17 season saw the club win the Gloucestershire FA Challenge Trophy, beating Fairford Town 4–2 on penalties after a 2–2 draw.

+In 2022–23 Cadbury Heath finished second-from-bottom of the Premier Division, resulting in relegation to Division One.